Trade War is Holding Economies Back: Central Banks are Running for Cover

 Aren't you signed up yet?
 Log in!

 Great uncertainty on currency markets this week.
-Safe-haven currencies, Swiss Franc and Yen, have strengthened, while the depreciation of the Pound continued.
-The dollar depreciated slightly against the euro.
+Safe-haven currencies, such as Swiss Franc and the Yen, have strengthened, while the depreciation of the Pound continued.
+The dollar slightly depreciated against the euro.

 Effective exchange rates

 Monetary policy has dominated the economic discussion.
 News from a number of countries show a slowdown in normalization trends: it looks like several bank are back to accommodative stances.
 The reasons for these decisions are broadly common: economic slowdown, in a context of prolonged uncertainty (caused, first of all, by trade war).